TPLO ACL Surgery

 About TPLO or ACL Surgery

 Early signs of CCL stress or partial rupture in canines include stiffness or mild lameness.
 Symptoms increase as the CCL tears further, and a full tear usually results in marked lameness in the affected leg.
 In some cases, the knee will make a clicking or popping sound as the dog walks.
 This can indicate damage to the cartilage cushions within the knee.
-If a dog ruptures its CCL, stifle instability ensues.
+A dog with a torn ACL will suffer from sharp stifle instability.
 Veterinarians often describe this instability as cranial tibial thrust or “drawer” movement.
-This shearing motion causes excessive wear of the cartilage on the ends of the bones within the joint, and stretches the surrounding tissues, causing pain.
+This shearing motion causes excessive wear of the cartilage on the ends of the bones within the joint, and stretches the surrounding tissues, causing pain, and the best solution is a dog ACL repair.
 It can also injure the medial meniscus within the stifle.
 The tibial plateau leveling osteotomy procedure can eliminate excessive tibial thrust, thus creating a more functionally stable joint and sound gait.

 Diagnosis and Procedure

 We diagnose a CCL tear by feeling and X-raying the knee.
 While the radiograph will not show the CCL itself, radiography will indicate osteoarthritic changes and joint swelling.
-To perform TPLO surgery, a specially designed blade makes a curved cut through the tibia.
+To perform ACL surgery for dogs, a specially designed blade makes a curved cut through the tibia.
 Surgeons then precisely rotate the top portion of the tibia to level the slope of the tibial plateau and prevent the instability and sliding that occurs with a CCL tear.
 A bone plate and screws are then placed on the tibia to stabilize it and allow healing to occur.

 Outcome and Prognosis